pyeventsourcing/eventsourcing/docs/topics/application.rst

 updated elsewhere, an attempt to update your object will cause a ``ConcurrencyError`` exception to be raised.

+Concurrency errors can be avoided if all commands for a single aggregate are executed in series, for example by treating each aggregate as an actor, within an actor framework.

 The ``SimpleApplication`` has a ``notification_log`` attribute, which can be used to follow the application events as a single sequence.